 Explanation:

-In this example, we use a set<int> to store unique integers in sorted order.
-After that, it traverses the set using an iterator (val) and prints each element.
+In this instance, a set<int> is employed to maintain a collection of distinct integers arranged in a sorted manner.
+Subsequently, it iterates through the set utilizing an iterator (val) to display each individual element.

 5) Deleting Elements

-In C++, the erase method is used to remove elements from a set either by value or by position.
+In C++, the erase function is employed to eliminate elements from a set based on either their value or position.

 C++ Deleting Elements Example